Overview of the Wi-Fi Settings feature on LinksysSmartWiFi.com

 NOTE: The options may vary depending on your router model and the version of your firmware.

-- Wi-Fi name / Network name - This is the name that appears on the list of available WiFi on your computer or devices.
+- Wi-Fi name - This is the name that appears on the list of available WiFi on your computer or devices.

-- Wi-Fi password / Password - This prevents intruders and other unwanted users from accessing your WiFi.
+- Wi-Fi password - This prevents intruders and other unwanted users from accessing your WiFi.
 The password is also case-sensitive.

 - Security mode - This is the WiFi security type.
 This also determines the kind of encryption that your network will be using.
-The available options are on the drop-down list.
+The available options are on the drop-down list and may vary depending on the model of your router.

-- Network Mode - This is the network standard that your router supports.
+- Network Mode / Wi-Fi mode - This is the network standard that your router supports.
 The recommended method is to leave it on Mixed.

 - Broadcast SSID - The default setting is Yes.
 Choosing the No option will prevent other users from detecting your SSID.